 Majority of the immigrants are young and hence would boost economic growth and will help pay for the public services.

-- Trade gets a major boost for Britain if it stays with EU.
+- Trade gets a major boost for Britain if it stays with the EU.
 It is because selling products to other EU nations becomes easier with EU membership.

-- Foreign companies may not be willing to invest in the UK if it is not part of EU.
-Moreover, they may also move their bases out of UK as it will not be a part of the single market since it would face problems with different EU regulations.
+- Foreign companies may not be willing to invest in the UK if it is not part of the EU.
+Moreover, they may also move their bases out of the UK as it will not be a part of the single market since it would face problems with different EU regulations.